lewark/gui.lua/README.md

 gitget knector01 inv.lua inv inv
 ```

-Documentation is currently unfinished.
+Documentation is provided in the file `docs.md`, though it is currently incomplete.
 See `demo.lua` for a usage example.
 Or look at [inv.lua](https://github.com/knector01/inv.lua) to see it used in an actual program.